Malaysia police says still waiting for checks on passengers

-KUALA LUMPUR (Reuters) - Malaysian investigators are still waiting for some countries to send background checks on passengers who were on a missing Malaysia Airlines jetliner as they intensify inquiries into a suspected deliberate diversion of the plane, the country’s police chief said on Sunday.
+KUALA LUMPUR, March 16 (Reuters) - Malaysian investigators are still waiting for some countries to send background checks on passengers who were on a missing Malaysia Airlines jetliner as they intensify inquiries into a suspected deliberate diversion of the plane, the country’s police chief said on Sunday.

 “There are still a few countries yet to respond to our requests,” Khalid Abu Bakar told a news conference.